Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

 Fig.~\ref{fig:galaxymapls} shows the SSP-equivalent age, \mh{} and \alphafe{} maps of the mock MUSE cubes measured by line-strength indices.
 This figure shows that the main structures we derived from \ppxf{} are also recovered by the line-strength analysis with consistent trends.
 In the age panel, young populations are closer to the mid-plane, and old populations are further to the mid-plane or above/below the central region.
 In the \mh{} panel, we see the metallicity gradient from the inner center to the outer Galaxy.
-In the \alphafe{} panel, we see the $\alpha$-rich bins in the center and $\alpha$-poor bins in the outer region.
-The main difference compared with \ppxf{} results is that the age panel shows a very low range of $[1\sim5]$~Gyr.
+In the \alphafe{} panel, we could see the $\alpha$-rich bins in the center and $\alpha$-poor bins in the outer region, even though the differences are not as obvious as \ppxf{} results in Fig.~\ref{fig:galaxymapchem_lw} and Fig.~\ref{fig:galaxymapchem_mw}.
+The main difference compared with \ppxf{} results is that the age panel shows a very low range of $[1-5]$~Gyr.
 This is also seen in M21 (Fig. B1) and because of the Balmer line indices being dominated by young stars.
 Therefore, the SSP-equivalent ages only reflect the fraction of stars formed within the past Gyr \citep{2007MNRAS.374..769S, 2009MNRAS.395..608T}.
-The SSP-equivalent \mh{} and \alphafe{} range are much closer compared to \ppxf{} results because young populations do not contribute much to the metal lines, which is also indicated in M21.
-This figure confirms that both line-strength indices and \ppxf{} analysis can identify $\alpha$-rich (thick disk) and $\alpha$-poor (thin disk) populations.
+The SSP-equivalent \mh{} and \alphafe{} range are much closer to \ppxf{} results because young populations do not contribute much to the metal lines, which is also indicated in M21.
+This figure confirms that both line-strength indices and \ppxf{} analysis can identify $\alpha$-rich and $\alpha$-poor populations.